-Statistical models under the umbrella of interval-censored competing risks data (Hudgens, Li and Fine (2014)) can be broadly classified into (a) the causespecific hazards (CSH) modeling framework, or (b) the cumulative incidence function (CIF) modeling framework.
-For CIF modeling, a number of approaches have been proposed.
-For example, Li (2016) considered a sieve maximum likelihood approach (sieve-ML) for the Fine-Gray model (Fine and Gray (1999)) under interval censoring and possible left-truncation.
-In addition, Mao, Lin and Zeng (2017) proposed a broad class of semiparametric regression models accommodating both proportional and non-proportional sub-distribution hazards, and devised a fast and stable EM-type estimation framework.
-Bakoyannis, Yu and Yiannoutsos (2017) considered a class of semiparametric generalized odds rate (GOR) transformation models (Scharfstein, Tsiatis and Gilbert (1998)) using the sieve-ML approach based on B-splines, showing that the estimator for the (finite-dimensional) regression parameter is semiparametrically efficient.
-All of these works assume that the covariates are related linearly to the time-to-event responses, which precludes an assessment of potential nonlinear and nonparametric patterns.
-This linearity assumption is too ideal to apply in many situations, thereby making the aforementioned methods inconsistent.
-For example, in HIV studies (such as our motivating data set), age is usually considered an important predictor of the HIV-1 disease progression.
-The progress to acquired immunodeficiency syndrome (AIDS), a chronic and potentially life-threatening condition, is more rapid in older adults than it is in younger patients, with a higher mortality among older patients developing an AIDS-defining illness (Nguyen and Holodniy (2008); Pirrone et al. (2013)).
-Hence, a partially linear model (Lu and Song (2015)) for the patients' ages seems more plausible for fitting the data.
+Statistical models under the umbrella of interval-censored competing risks data (Hudgens et al., 2014) can be broadly classified into the (a) cause-specific hazards (CSH) modeling framework, or the (b) cumulative incidence function (CIF) modeling framework.
+For the later (CIF modeling), a number of approaches have been proposed.
+For example, Li (2016) considered a sieve maximum likelihood approach (sieve-ML) for the Fine-Gray model (Fine and Gray, 1999) under interval censoring and possible left-truncation, while Mao et al. (2017) proposed a broad class of semiparametric regression models accommodating both proportional and nonproportional sub-distribution hazards, and devised a fast and stable EMtype estimation framework.
+Recently, Bakoyannis et al. (2017) considered a class of semiparametric generalized odds rate (GOR) transformation models (Scharfstein et al., 1998) via the sieve-ML approach based on B-splines, and showed that estimator for the (finite-dimensional) regression parameter is semiparametrically efficient.
+In all these work, the covariates were assumed to be related linearly to the time-to-event responses, which precludes assessment of potential non-linear and nonparametric patterns.
+This linearity assumption would be too ideal to apply in many situations, thereby making the aforementioned methods inconsistent.
+For example, in HIV studies (such as our motivating dataset), age is usually considered an important predictor of the HIV-1 disease progression, and the progress to AIDS (Acquired Immunodeficiency Syndrome), a chronic, potentially life-threatening condition, is rapid in the elderly than younger patients, with a higher mortality among the older patients developing AIDS-defining illness (Nguyen and Holodniy, 2008; Pirrone et al., 2013).
+Hence, a partially linear model (Lu and Song, 2015) for the patients age seems more plausible to fit the data.

-From the context of HIV data modeling, we propose a semiparametric partially linear transformation model, with a GOR specification for the CIF function.
-Our model includes some commonly used models as special cases, such as the linear transformation model and nonparametric additive models.
-We obtain optimal estimators of the large number of parametric and nonparametric model components by maximizing the likelihood function over a joint B-spline and Bernstein polynomial (BP; Lorentz (1986)) spanned sieve space.
-The BP approach, which we employ to estimate the unknown nonparametric risk functions, enjoys several merits from the perspective of implementation; it often requires only a few parameters for a decent approximation, and one does not need to specify the interior knots, as in B-splines (Eilers and Marx (1996)).
-Our specification transfers the setup consisting of both finite- and infinite-dimensional parameters into a relatively simpler finite-dimensional framework that approximates the infinitedimensional parameter space as $n \to \infty$.
-This allows us to study the almost sure consistency and rate of convergence for all parameters, and the asymptotic distributions and efficiency of the finite-dimensional components.
+From the context of HIV data modeling, we set forward with a semiparametric partially linear transformation model, with a GOR specification for the CIF function.
+Our partially linear transformation model includes some commonly used models as special cases, such as the linear transformation model, and nonparametric additive models.
+We obtain optimal estimators of the large number of parametric and nonparametric model components via maximizing the likelihood function over a joint B-spline and Bernstein polynomial, henceforth BP (Lorentz, 1986) spanned sieve space.
+The BP approach, which we employ to estimate the unknown nonparametric risk functions, enjoys several merits from the perspective of implementation; it often requires only a few parameters for a decent approximation, and is free from pre-specification of the interior knots as in B-splines (Eilers and Marx, 1996).
+Our specification transfers the setup consisting of both finite- and infinite-dimensional parameters into a relatively simpler finite-dimensional framework, which approximates the infinite-dimensional parameter space as $n \to \infty$, thereby allowing us to study the almost sure consistency and rate of convergence for all parameters, and the asymptotic distributions and efficiency of the finite-dimensional components.

 The rest of the paper proceeds as follows.
 In Section 2, we describe the statistical framework of our partially linear transformation GOR model.
-The associated sieve-ML estimation method, related large-sample results, and the implementation are presented in Section 3.
-In Section 4, we study the finite-sample performance of our proposed method using simulation studies under a variety of scenarios with synthetic data.
-Furthermore, we illustrate our methodology by applying it to the motivating HIV data set in Section 5.
-Finally, Section 6 concludes the paper.
-Detailed derivations and proofs of the theoretical results presented in Section 3 and tables and figures showing all the simulation results in Section 4 are relegated to the Supplementary Material.
+The associated sieve-ML estimation method, related large sample results, and the implementation is presented in Section 3.
+In Section 4, we study the finite sample performance of our proposal through simulation studies under a variety of scenarios via synthetic data.
+Furthermore, we illustrate our methodology via application to the motivating HIV dataset in Section 5.
+Finally, Section 6 presents some concluding remarks.
+Detailed derivation and proofs of the theoretical results presented in Section 3 and the tables and figures showing all the simulation results in Section 4 are relegated to the Supplementary Materials.